aminjalali-research/Arterial-Spin-Labeling-ASL-MELD/Anaconda_Bash.md

 echo "Hello, World!"
 ```
-"""

-# Cell 3: Markdown (What are Environment Variables and bashrc?)
-"""
 ## Why Do We Set Variables in `.bashrc`?

 Environment variables store information used by the operating system and other software programs.
 Setting these variables in `.bashrc` makes sure they are available every time you open a new terminal session.